istio/istio.io/_docs/concepts/security/mutual-tls.md

 * If there are multiple service operators (a.k.a.
 [SREs](https://en.wikipedia.org/wiki/Site_reliability_engineering)) deploying different services in a cluster (typically in a medium- or large-size cluster), we recommend creating a separate [namespace](https://kubernetes.io/docs/tasks/administer-cluster/namespaces-walkthrough/) for each SRE team to isolate their access.
 For example, you could create a "team1-ns" namespace for team1, and "team2-ns" namespace for team2, such that both teams won't be able to access each other's services.

-* If Istio Citadel is compromised, all its managed keys and certificates in the cluster may be exposed.
-We *strongly* recommend running Istio Citadel on a dedicated namespace (for example, istio-citadel-ns), which only cluster admins have access to.
+* If Citadel is compromised, all its managed keys and certificates in the cluster may be exposed.
+We *strongly* recommend running Citadel on a dedicated namespace (for example, istio-citadel-ns), which only cluster admins have access to.

 ### Example